-I have been practicing law for almost 20 years.
-Most of my practice is dedicated to representing owner’s associations.
+A lot of my practice is dedicated to representing owner’s associations.
 I help them with everything from redrafting their governing documents so that their rules actually address the needs of the community, working with government agencies on infrastructure, acting as a mediator between neighbors who may not see eye to eye on a subject and when all else fails, going to court to argue on their behalf, and helping them preserve property values.
 Basically, I am like a legislator for my associations.
 I work hard to get their needs addressed through changes in their laws and working with various branches of government.

 I hope to take my decades of experience giving my clients a strong voice in their communities and in court and put it to good use representing us in Helena.
 I believe together, we can find the common sense solutions to the real challenges facing our state today.
 Feel free to contact me with any thoughts, needs and concerns.
 I look forward to serving you in Helena.